mascaldotfr/CoRT/warstatus/stats/README.md

             "Alsius": [ // average fort holding time in minutes and per fort, in site order ], [...
 2 other realms ...]
         },
+        count: {
+            "Alsius": [ // (int) enemy fort holding count per fort, in site order.
+0 if the
+                        // fort originally belongs to the realm (aka "recoveries aren't counted") ], [...
+2 other realms ...]
+        },
         total: {
             "Alsius": "(int) total forts holding time (in hours)", [...
 2 other realms ...]